 LSP 121 Quantitative Reasoning and Technological Literacy II

-This course provides more advanced mathematical and computational methods for analyzing and interpreting quantitative information.
-Topics include databases, descriptive statistics, association and interpretation measures, elementary probability theory, and an introduction to algorithms and computer programming.
-The course is taught online, where students are introduced to advanced computational tools for data analysis, including databases and a professional statistical software package.
+This course provides more advanced mathematical and computational methods in the analysis and interpretation of quantitative information.
+Topics include databases, descriptive statistics, measures of association and their interpretation, elementary probability theory, and an introduction to algorithms and computer programming.
+The course is taught online where students are introduced to advanced computer tools for data analysis, including databases and a professional statistical software package.

 This syllabus is subject to change as necessary during the quarter.
 If a change occurs, it will be thoroughly addressed during class, posted under Announcements in D2L and sent via email.

 Evaluations are a way for students to provide valuable feedback regarding their instructor and the course.
 Detailed feedback will enable the instructor to continuously tailor teaching methods and course